twistlock/whoc/README.md

 $ docker build -f Dockerfile_dynamic -t whoc:latest src  # or ./build.sh
 $ docker run --rm -it --net=host whoc:latest 127.0.0.1  # or ./util/run_local.sh
 ```
 See that the file server received the container runtime.
-Since we run `whoc` under Docker, the received container runtime should be [runc](https://github.com/opencontainers/runc).
+Since we run `whoc` under vanilla Docker, the received container runtime should be [runc](https://github.com/opencontainers/runc).

 *`--net=host` is only used in local tests so that the `whoc` container could easily reach the host on `127.0.0.1`.*